Want to avoid a financial nightmare? Take out cyber liability insurance.

 - Impaired access liability.
 Includes claims that may arise from systems failures that result in restriction of client access.

-- Defense costs.
+- Defence costs.
 Provides cover for costs that may be incurred defending claims.

 - The likelihood of a claim occurring: